wazuh/wazuh-qa/docs/tests/integration/test_remoted/index.md

 ### Tier 0
 #### Test configuration

-For each configuration option, we check if remoted correctly starts and that any api request to the Manager configuration returns the same options that the specified in ossec.conf
+For each configuration option, we check if remoted correctly starts and that any API request to the Manager configuration returns the same options that the specified in ossec.conf

 #### Test communications through the sockets